Do you live in an unincorporated part of Westmont, Downers Grove, Oak Brook, Willowbrook, or Darien?

 Do I have to have a library card to use the library?

-Visiting the library and reading the books, magazine and newspapers in the library is free to everyone.
-We have two 15 minute computers that can also be used free of charge.
+Visiting the Library and reading the books, magazine and newspapers in the Library is free to everyone.
 There is a fee for printing.

 Checking any items out to use outside the building or on a personal device, including ebooks and computer time, requires a library card as these services are paid for by the taxpayers of the Village of Westmont.